Haze9725/Jumble-Mobile-Game/README.md

 # Jumble-Mobile-Game
 Mobile picture puzzle game developed in Android Studio using Java

+## To improve this project
-TODO - Switch statement is long, a new method should be created to adjust this project and make the codebase within Play much smaller than the amount it is now.
+- Switch statement is long, a new method should be created to adjust this project and make the codebase within Play much smaller than the amount it is now.
+- small functionality additions would be worthwhile, such as saving the score when the app is closed, the scores are available until app is force-closed